ocaml/ocaml.org/data/planet/mirage/mirageos-110-the-eat-your-own-dogfood-release.md

 </code></pre>
 <p>This functor stack starts with a <code>NETWORK</code> (i.e. Ethernet) device, and then applies
 functors until it ends up with a UDPv4, TCPv4 and DHCPv4 client.
-See the <a href="https://github.com/mirage/mirage-skeleton/blob/master/ethifv4/unikernel.ml">full file</a>
+See the <a href="https://github.com/mirage/mirage-skeleton/blob/master/ethifv4/unikernel.ml - [404 Not Found]">full
+file</a>
 to see how the rest of the logic works, but this serves to illustrate how MirageOS makes it possible to build custom network stacks out of modular